WSU-janderson/project6-multiset-design-trekker-8472/README.md

 ## Evaluation Plan:

 &nbsp;&nbsp;&nbsp;&nbsp; I would test this format by first running through a debug program like we have through our projects.
 I would start with testing each variable through input validation and then standardized names to see what was returned and if it worked properly in the context of a hash table.
 After I would add the sub-variables to each general type, I would also verify that each of those returned the proper values.
 Next, I would test the hash table's hashtable for the individual values. one all those returned properly through try catch debugging, I would then link the tables properly with the secondary unit specific tables subservient to the primary tables.
+Getting this correct at the early tests is crucial; once one creates larger and larger armies, the constant time run is critical to not causing lag.
+Test with more than double the max units allowed to verify it doesn't gum up the works or cause other unexpected errors.

 ## Conclusion: